 - the requirements for operating a private company also apply, and details of this can be found here in the Learn what a Company is section.

-No fee is required for the incorporation of a company.
+A Registration fee is required for the incorporation of a company.
 If the application is accepted by the Registrar of Companies, then they will be made publicly available in the Register, and the Community Company will receive a Certificate of Incorporation.